andysvints/PowerShellIT/PoweshellIT #2 – Remove User Files/README.md

-# PoweshellIT #2 – Remove User Files
+# PowershellIT #2 – Remove User Files
 ## Use Case
 Delete all common file types(documents, media and pictures – basically user file), except for protected folders in the **C:\windows** directory.
 The intent is to prevent users from saving and retaining files from the web on a publicly accessible computer.
 ## Infrastructure overview